 7G Tronic Transmission Problems – 722.9xxx

-Below you will find a list of common problems with the Mercedes-Benz 722.9xx 7G Tronic 7-Speed Automatic Transmission.
+Below is a list of common problems with the Mercedes-Benz 722.9xx 7G Tronic 7-Speed Automatic Transmission.

-This list if for reference only.
-If you are experiencing problems with your Mercedes-Benz it is important to also read the fault codes from the automatic transmission unit via the OBD-II port located under the dashboard.
-In order to do that, you will need a scanner that can read TCU fault codes on a Mercedes.
-Any of the following scanners (Amazon links provided) should work:
+This list is for reference only.
+Suppose you are experiencing problems with your Mercedes-Benz.
+In that case, reading the fault codes from the automatic transmission unit via the OBD-II port located under the dashboard is important.
+You will need a scanner that can read TCU fault codes on a Mercedes to do that.
+A good scanner to use is the YOUCANIC full system scanner.

-The 722.9 transmission was installed in Mercedes-Benz models as early as 2004.
+The 722.9 transmissions was installed in Mercedes-Benz models as early as 2004.
 By 2008 it replaced the 722.6 5-Speed transmissions on all MB models.
-There are a few common issues with this transmission, but the majority of the problems do not require a complete transmission overhaul.
-Replacing the defective solenoid, conductor plate or the valve body is all that needs to be performed to fix the majority of problems in the 7-Speed transmission.
+This transmission has a few common issues, but most problems do not require a complete transmission overhaul.
+Replacing the defective solenoid, conductor plate, or valve body must be performed to fix most problems in the 7-Speed transmission.

 This is a list of common problems with the 7-speed 722.9xx transmission:

-- Transmission does not shift gears or work properly until it warms up.
+- The transmission does not shift gears or work properly until it warms up.

 - Delayed or unpredicted shifting of gears.
 Upgrading the TCU software and resetting the transmission shift points may solve this problem.
 You will need either the dealer or an auto repair shop that has Mercedes Star Diagnostic C3 or C4 scanner.

 - Transmission slips between 1st and 2nd gear.
-As soon as this is detected by the TCU, transmission goes into limp mode.
+The transmission goes into limp mode as soon as the TCU detects this.
 Turning off and then off the engine may temporarily return the transmission to normal operation.

-- Conductor plate defective.
-Replacement required which can cost between $2000-$3000.
-The first generation of the 722.9 may require the replacement of the valve body as well.
+- The conductor plate is defective.
+Replacement is required, which can cost between $2000-$3000.
+The first generation of the 722.9 may also require the replacement of the valve body.

 - Accelerating from a stop light can cause the car to get stuck in 2nd gear, limp mode.